qassim-alwasti/ltc6803/README.md

 ---

 # Future Improvements checklist
-- [ ] Power consumption improvement
+- [ ] Power consumption improvement like going to deep sleep between measurements.
-- [ ] Add example with SD card reader
+- [ ] Add example with SD card reader.
-- [ ] Add example which works with ESP8266 and ESP32 as the host uController
+- [ ] Add example which works with ESP8266 and ESP32 as the host uController.
-- [ ] Replace any blocking delays.
+- [ ] Replace any blocking delays with non-blocking delays.
+- [ ] Add more advanced examples.
+- [ ] Add Open-wire detection functionality.
+- [ ] Add optional method for temperature multiplexing.